Seven Islands of Bombay: History

 The islands were partly handed over to England under this title as part of the dowry of Catherine Braganza when she married Charles II in 1661.
 The isles and islets had earlier been part of indigenous polities like the Silhara dynasty and the Gujarat Sultanate before they were captured by the Portuguese Armadas in 1534.
-After acquiring them as through a royal dowry from the Kingdom of Portugal, Charles II leased Bombay and adjacent islets to the East India Company in 1668 for £10 per year, receiving a loan of £50,000 at 6% interest in return for the favour.
+After acquiring them as a royal dowry from the Kingdom of Portugal, Charles II leased Bombay and adjacent islets to the East India Company in 1668 for £10 per year, receiving a loan of £50,000 at 6% interest in return for the favour.

 By 1845, the islands had been merged into one landmass by means of multiple land reclamation projects.
 The resulting island of Bombay was later merged with the nearby islands of Trombay and Salsette, which lay to its northeast and north, respectively, to form Greater Bombay.
 These islands now constitute the southern part of the city of Bombay (Mumbai).

 The original seven islands handed over to England were as follows: